bmampaey/django-boundfield-renderer/README.md

 DEFAULT_BOUNDFIELD_RENDERER_REGISTRY = 'path.to.my_registry.registry'
 ```

 Finally, the renderer tag can take optional keyword parameters that will be added to the context.

-For example, our exmpale form template *mytemplates/my_form.html*, could look like this:
+If we reuse our previous example form template *mytemplates/my_form.html*, we could change the context for a particular field "starwberry" to add a context variable "css_classes" with a value of "forever":

 ```html
 {% load boundfield_renderer %}